RokidGlass/glass2-docs/en/2-sdk/ui-sdk/index.md

 ## 1、UI SDK Introduction
 ---
 ### 1.1 Overview
-Provid a set of basic UI data for the application development currenthy the following support are provided:
+Provides a set of basic UI libraries for developing applications on Rokid Glass, and currently supports the following:

 **1. GlassButton**
 Glass Customized Button